MithrilJS/docs/docs/components.md

 }
 ```

-Also consider using a single attribute instead of forwarding them directly.
+Also, consider using a single attribute instead of forwarding them directly.
 It may make for clearer, cleaner code in some cases.

 ```javascript
 // PREFER